Middle Eastern, Vegetarian

 The slackers who once hauled their hangovers to brunch at Linda’s Tavern are older now.
 For them, there’s Tallulah’s, the 19th Avenue spot from Linda’s own Linda Derschang (King’s Hardware, Oddfellows, Smith)—a classy, glassy marvel of midcentury good taste, with Dusty Springfield on the sound system and nary a taxidermic animal head in sight.
 At booths and tables around the window-clad corner room, beneath floating globe pendants and sweeping sight lines, aging hipsters chat loudly while enjoying refined eggy brunches (chunky corned beef hash with poached eggs, a fine wild mushroom omelet with crispy onion frizzles) and evening noshes of topped flatbreads, veggie small plates, and some half dozen solidly achieved and healthy mains.
 Cocktails are creative, “gluten free” and “vegan” are carefully marked on the menu, and a general wave of bonhomie wafts about the room, borne on the goodwill of a genuinely friendly crew.
 In fine weather, dining spills through double doors onto every neighborhood’s dream of a patio.

-Updated December 23, 2017.
-Navy Strength serves Olympia Coffee, not Counter Culture; and its nitro dark and stormy cocktail contains ginger, but no ginger beer.
+Editor's Note: Updated December 23, 2017 to reflect that Navy Strength serves Olympia Coffee, not Counter Culture; and its nitro dark and stormy cocktail contains ginger, but no ginger beer.
+Updated January 14, 2019 to reflect Navy Strength Coffee and Juice Bar's closure.